What is UV?

 - MacOS (Mostly Sequoia 15.2, 15.3, 15.4)

-Bottom line, so far no one on the team has had an issue with the uv installation.
+So far, no one on the team has had an issue with the uv installation.

 Step 2: Script Execution